zclzcl0223/GCSR/README.md

 ```

 ## Reproducibility
-The generated graphs are saved in the folder `./saved_ours`; you can directly load them to test the performance.
+The generated graphs are saved in the folder `./saved_ours`.
+You can directly load them to test the performance.

-For Table 1, run `bash ./script/main_table.sh`.
+- For Table 1, run `bash ./script/main_table.sh`.

 It should be noted that, for each dataset and each condensation architecture, the training trajectory buffer should only be produced one time.
 E.g., for citeseer condensed by SGC, you just need to run the following command one time:
 ```bash